-The Company continues to encourage staff to engage with customers using telephone and IT using video calling in order to reduce the emissions from transport.
+The company continues to encourage staff to engage with customers using telephone and IT using video calling to reduce the emissions from transport.
 The company continues to rely on around 60% of the workforce working from home and visiting customers at their premises to conduct business and continued this traditional operating model of in-person visits to customers throughout the financial year.

-The number of vehicles operated by the Company has increased this year due to a rise in the number of employees however employees are encouraged to consider the lowest carbon producing vehicle available that is suitable for their needs.
-We are pleased that the number of hybrid vehicles in the fleet has increased, now totaling eight.
-We are also pleased that two employees have selected fully electric vehicles during the financial year.
-In total electric and hybrid vehicles now make up 19% of the company's vehicle fleet; this increase has resulted in reduced emissions from transport, when compared to the previous year, despite the increase in vehicle numbers.
+Due to the nature of the business the company operates a fleet of vehicles mostly comprising of cars.
+The company continues to support employees offering several vehicle options to enable them to select the lowest carbon producing vehicle available that is suitable for their needs.
+We are pleased to report for another year that the number of hybrid vehicles in the fleet has increased, now totaling eleven.
+The company continues to operate two fully electric vehicles as part of the vehicle fleet.
+In total electric and hybrid vehicles now make up 25% of the company's vehicle fleet; this further increase has again resulted in reduced emissions from transport, when compared to the previous year.

-During the financial year the Company has made the cycle to work scheme available to employees.
-We are pleased that some employees have been able to make use of the scheme and we will continue to promote the scheme to employees to try and improve uptake.
+During the financial year the company has made the cycle to work scheme available to employees.
+Some employees have been able to make use of the scheme, and we will continue to promote the scheme to employees to try and encourage uptake.

-DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2023
+DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2024